nikitalatare/Gen-AI/Search System/README.md

-# ShopAssist – Building a Custom Chatbot with LLMs
+# HelpMate AI – Building an Effective Search System
 ## Overview

-ShopAssist is an AI-powered chatbot designed to assist users in a retail or e-commerce environment.
-The chatbot uses Large Language Models (LLMs) to understand user queries and provide accurate, context-aware responses related to products, FAQs, and general assistance.
+HelpMate AI is an intelligent semantic search system designed to retrieve relevant information based on the meaning of user queries rather than exact keyword matches.
+The system leverages text embeddings and LLM-powered retrieval techniques to deliver accurate and context-aware search results.

-This project demonstrates how LLMs can be applied to build conversational systems that improve customer experience and reduce dependency on manual support.
+This project focuses on improving traditional search by using modern AI-based information retrieval methods.

 ## Objectives

-Build a conversational chatbot using LLMs
+Build a semantic search pipeline

-Enable natural, human-like interactions
+Improve relevance and accuracy of search results

-Handle product queries and support-related questions effectively
+Enable intelligent information discovery

 ## Key Features

-Context-aware responses using LLMs
+Embedding-based semantic search

-Prompt engineering for improved response quality
+Contextual document retrieval

-Modular and extensible chatbot design
+Relevance ranking and scoring

-Easy integration with retail platforms
+Scalable and efficient search workflow

 ## Tech Stack